The Physical Relevance of the Fiducial Cell in Loop Quantum Cosmology: Implications for Quantum Cosmology

 \subsection{Uncertainty Relations and Quantum Fluctuations}

-Having determined the isomorphism \eqref{eq:isomorphygrav} between the Hilbert spaces associated with different $V_o$-valued quantum representations, we can now study whether and how expectation values and higher statistical moments change from one $V_o$ value to the other.
-Note that all following expectation values are $\phi$-time dependent and, since the isomorphism preserves time evolution, the following statements hold in a fully dynamical sense.
-However, we suppress the explicit $\phi$-time dependence and write $\psi(\phi) = \psi$, $\ket{\psi; \phi} = \ket{\psi}$.
-As for the operator $\hat{v}$, recalling the action Eq.~\eqref{reprelementaryoperators} together with the definitions Eq.~\eqref{eq:defalphatheta}, we find
+Having determined the mapping \eqref{eq:isomorphygrav} between the Hilbert spaces associated with different $V_o$-valued quantum representations, we can now study whether and how expectation values and higher statistical moments change from one $V_o$ value to the other.~Note that all the expectation values in what follows are $\phi$-time dependent and, since the isomorphism preserves time evolution, the following statements hold in a fully dynamical sense.~However, to ease the notation, we shall suppress the explicit $\phi$-time dependence and write $\psi(\phi) = \psi$, $\ket{\psi; \phi} = \ket{\psi}$.